-“We tried to bring something to Texas they didn’t have here,” Burke said.
+“We tried to bring something to Texas they didn’t have here,” Burke says.
 “And that’s a golf club.
 There were no golf clubs here.
 Plenty of country clubs with dances and food.
 And we brought at least 50 events to this city that wouldn’t have been here otherwise.
 And I’m on line to bring some more.”

-“We went after them,” Burke barked still with defiance.
+“We went after them,” Burke barks still with defiance.
 “This one lawyer said to me, ‘Mr. Burke, what education have you had?’
 I said, ‘St. Thomas High School.’
 He said, ‘What else?’
 I said, ‘I don’t need anything else.’
 Won every lawsuit.”

 Burke made his mark by never backing down, whether an argument, a conviction, a $2 nassau press.

 Yet the World Golf Hall of Famer remains a traditionalist at heart.
-He never found a better match play than his wife, Robin, the runner-up at the 1997 U.S. Women’s amateur and the vice president at Champions.
+He never found a better match play than his wife Robin, the runner-up at the 1997 U.S. Women’s amateur and the vice president at Champions.

 And the two-time Ryder Cup captain is ever ready, always willing to captain the cause for his beloved alma mater.

-“Kids are lucky if they get an education out of St. Thomas similar to mine,” Burke said.
+“Kids are lucky if they get an education out of St. Thomas similar to mine,” Burke says.
 “That’s where the value is.
 The rest are amateurs compared to the Basilians.
 Don’t think anyone can touch them.
 I just hope the Basilians don’t run out of priests.”

 Catholic.
 Basilian.
 Teaching Goodness, Discipline and Knowledge since 1900.